Atlas Network: Early years, expansion, and influence

+Tobacco and oil industry links

-According to The Guardian in 2019, more than one-fifth of Atlas Network partners worldwide had either opposed tobacco controls or taken tobacco donations.
+Atlas Network has been linked to the tobacco industry; The Guardian calculated that more than one-fifth of Atlas Network partners worldwide had either opposed tobacco controls or taken tobacco donations.
 A 2017 paper in the International Journal of Health Planning and Management said that Atlas Network "channeled funding from tobacco corporations to think tank actors to produce publications supportive of industry positions."
 The University of Bath's Tobacco Control Research Group said Atlas Network "appears to have played a particular role in helping the tobacco industry oppose tobacco control measures in Latin America" during the 1990s.

 Atlas Network and its partners, such as the Canadian Taxpayers Federation, Cato Institute, and Fraser Institute, have been linked to oil and gas producers, as well as efforts opposing governments' and activists' efforts against climate change.
-According to documents described in The Guardian, Atlas Network collaborated with Canada's Macdonald–Laurier Institute in a push to allow Indigenous communities to benefit from natural resource development.
+According to documents described in The Guardian, Atlas Network collaborated with Canada's Macdonald–Laurier Institute in a push for oil and gas development on Indigenous land.
 Atlas Network told The New Republic that it has "no partnerships with extractive industries such as oil and gas companies, we receive no funding from oil and gas companies and have not received funding from oil and gas companies for nearly 15 years."
 In April 2025, Atlas Network again denied receiving any funding from "extractive industries."